Nairn Dunbar Golf Links

 It was known as the Nairn Artisan Golf Course (Inverness Courier April 25, 1899) and appears to have been built by and for the working-class men who couldn't seem to access Nairn.
-The design was done by Joseph Dalgliesh who was serving as Professional at Nairn Golf Club at the time.
-The appears the work was carried out local artisans under the supervision of Mr Munro - the burgh surveyor.
+The design was done by Joseph Dalgliesh who was serving as professional at Nairn Golf Club at the time.
+The appears the work was carried out by local artisans under the supervision of Mr. Munro - the burgh surveyor.
 (Northern Scot and Moray & Nairn Express May 27, 1899)

 A 9 hole course was opened on May 24, 1899, by Lady Dunbar after her son, Sir Alexander Dunbar of Boath, donated 60 acres to the club.
 In the interim between WW1 and WW2, the course was extended to 18 holes.
 The course would be impacted greatly by WW2.
 Despite the East Beach being mined, golf continued to be played through the war.

-The last major change came in 1994 when land that held three holes was sold to a developer and the proceeds used to fund a new clubhouse.
-The three lost holes were replaced by the current 9th, 10th and 11th holes.
+The last major change came in 1994 when land that held three holes was sold to a developer and the proceeds were used to fund a new clubhouse.
+The three lost holes were replaced by the current 9th, 10th, and 11th holes.